porsche-design-system/porsche-design-system/packages/components/src/components/multi-select/multi-select/multi-select.examples.md

 ## Set Value

 The `p-multi-select` component behaves like regular form elements.
 It updates its value automatically based on user choices, but can also be changed manually by using the value property.
-This property takes an array of strings or numbers that represent the selected option values.
+This property takes an array of strings that represent the selected option values.

 <Playground :frameworkMarkup="dynamicExample" :config="{ ...config, withoutDemo: true }">
   <label>